Jake Scott (guard)

-Jake Ross Scott (born April 16, 1981) is a former American football offensive guard.
-Scott played college football at Idaho, where he walked-on and became a four-year starter, and was selected by the Indianapolis Colts in the fifth round of the 2004 NFL Draft.
-With the Colts, Scott won Super Bowl XLI over the Chicago Bears.
-He also played for the Tennessee Titans and Philadelphia Eagles, and was a member of the Detroit Lions before his retirement.
+Jake Ross Scott (born April 16, 1981) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+Scott played college football for the Idaho Vandals, where he walked-on and became a four-year starter and was selected by the Indianapolis Colts in the fifth round of the 2004 NFL draft.
+Scott won Super Bowl XLI with the Colts.
+He also played for the Tennessee Titans and Philadelphia Eagles and was a member of the Detroit Lions before his retirement.

-Early years
+Early life

 Born and raised in Lewiston, Idaho, Scott graduated from Lewiston High in 1999.
 He played on the offensive line all four years for the Bengals and threw the discus and shot put on the track team.

 College career

 He played college football at the University of Idaho, where he walked-on and redshirted his first year.
 He was a four-year starter for the Vandals (2000–03), starting in 46 games at weak-side tackle for head coach Tom Cable.
 Scott earned a bachelor's degree in civil engineering in 2003.